 - pass only small amounts at a time

-- feel blocked, or like you haven’t completely emptied your bowels.
+- feel blocked, or as though you have not completely emptied your bowels.

-If you are constipated, you’re likely to feel uncomfortable, so finding the cause and doing something about it is a good idea.
+If you are constipated, you are likely to feel uncomfortable, so it's wise to find the cause and then do something about it.

 What causes constipation?